jablonski/jeasx-sandbox/README.md

-# jeasx - the ease of JSX with the power of SSR
+# jeasx-sandbox

-This is the `jeasx` core repository.
+This is a repository to ease the development of the jeasx core repository.

 Please visit <https://www.jeasx.dev> to learn more.